Pylons/pyramid/docs/narr/views.rst

 .. note:: :class:`repoze.bfg.view.bfg_view` decorator stacking is a feature new in :mod:`repoze.bfg` 1.1.
-Previously, these decorators could not be stacked without the effect of the "upper" decorator cancelling the effect of the the decorator "beneath" it.
+Previously, these decorators could not be stacked without the effect of the "upper" decorator cancelling the effect of the decorator "beneath" it.

 The decorator can also be used against class methods: